 Under Maryland law, it is illegal to be involved in the making, distribution or possession of child pornography.
 Code section 11-208 sets out these laws.
 Distributing and possessing child pornography in Maryland is a serious crime.
 Child pornography penalties can be enforced in state court or federal court.

 Anyone under the age of 16 is considered a child.
-Code section 11-208 prohibits the distribution and possession of child pornography.
+Code section 11-208 prohibits the distribution and possession of Illicit pornography of a minor.
 The possession and distribution of any visual representation of a minor under the age of 16 engaged in any sadomasochistic abuse or sexual conduct is illegal under Maryland law.
-A person may not knowingly possess any film, video, photograph or other visual representation of a child under the age of 16 as a subject of any sexual conduct.
+A person may not knowingly possess any film, video, photograph or other visual representation of a minor under the age of 16 as a subject of any sexual conduct.
 The law also prohibits a minor engaged as a subject of sadomasochistic abuse, engaged in any sexual conduct or in a state of sexual excitement.
 If you are a parent and possess visual representation of your child in the nude then it does not violate code section 11-208 and cannot be punished for it.
-However it is illegal and the act is punishable in a court of law if a parent possesses visual representations which show the child engaged as a subject of sadomasochistic abuse, engaged in any sexual conduct or in a state of sexual excitement.
+However it is illegal and the act is punishable in a court of law if a parent possesses visual representations which show the minor engaged as a subject of sadomasochistic abuse, engaged in any sexual conduct or in a state of sexual excitement.

 A person who violates this section is guilty to a felony.
 On conviction, a person who has violated this section is subject to a maximum conviction of 5 years or a fine of up to $2,500 or both.
-If a person has previously been convicted of distributing and possessing child pornography and has continued to violate this section on conviction they are subject to a maximum of imprisonment 10 years or a fine not exceeding $10,000 or both.
+If a person has previously been convicted of distributing and possessing Illicit pornography of a minor and has continued to violate this section on conviction they are subject to a maximum of imprisonment 10 years or a fine not exceeding $10,000 or both.

 If a person is convicted of distributing and possessing child pornography then they are registered as a Tier 1 registered sex offender in Maryland.
 They will then remain on the registry for 15 years.
 Other sex crimes or multiple convictions can get a person on the sex offender registry for life.
 Being convicted for the distribution and possession of child pornography can affect a person in the long term.
 Because they will be registered as a sex offender, it might prevent a person from seeking employment, finding an apartment to rent or obtain credit.